fvwmorg/fvwm/manpages/fvwm.rst

 Applications can place windows at a particular spot on the screen either by window manager hints or a geometry specification.
-When they do neither, then the window manager steps in to find a place for the window.
-Fvwm knows several ways to deal with this situation.
+When they do neither, then the window manager steps in to find a place for the window. |fvwm| knows several ways to deal with this situation.
 The default is *TileCascadePlacement*.

 *PositionPlacement* [*Center*\ \|\ *UnderMouse*\ \|\ *move−arguments*]